Kupittaa railway station: Services

 Ticket sales at the station were closed on 2 August 2014, but the station has two automated ticket sales machines inside and one outside.

 A hotel was opened next to the station in July 2020.
 The hotel is named Original Sokos Hotel Kupittaa and its front lobby has direct access to the station.

-Double track
+Departure tracks

-The double track between Turku Central Station and Kupittaa station, as well as the renovation of the Turku railway yard, is taking place from 2021 to 2024.
-Because of construction work on the tracks, starting from 15 August 2022, Kupittaa station will serve as the terminus of the Rantarata line for two years.
+Kupittaa railway station has an island platform with tracks (1, 2) on either side.